rwuebker/jekyll-now/_posts/2015-2-3-Recursion.md

   return drilldown(list.head);
 };
 ```
-#Tip \#3 - Don't forget to return the recursive results if necessary
+#Don't forget to return the recursive results if necessary

 Many times with more complex recursive situations you might find yourself not returning
 results correctly.
 For example, here is an incorrect version of the 'contains'